-Under Configuration → WLAN, click on the Create New button.
+Under Configuration $\rightarrow$ WLAN, click on the Create New button.
 Enter the proper configuration:

 - Enter a Name/SSID

 - Select Standard Usage as the Type

 - Select MAC Address as the authentication type

-- Select Open as the encryption method - Select the proper RADIUS server as the authentication server - Select the proper RADIUS server as the accounting server
+- Select Open as the encryption method

+- Select the proper RADIUS server as the authentication server - Select the proper RADIUS server as the accounting server

-The Open SSID does NOT support dynamic VLAN assignments (Firmware 9.3.0.0.83)
+The Open SSID does NOT support dynamic VLAN assignments on older versions of ZoneDirector (Firmware 9.3.0.0.83) but newer versions (Firmware 9.10.0.0.218 or newer) do support it.